lomifile/My-dotfiles/README.md

 # Instalation

 To use my dotfiles you will need to copy all of the dotfiles into .config, as folder structure suggests.
+<b>NOTICE: Double check your output monitor for polybar so you input correct monitor to not get error.</b>

 # Neovim installation